chronicleprotocol/mosm/README.md

 make all
 ```

-In a separate terminal window, you'll want to get a testchain running:
+In a separate terminal window, you'll want to get a testchain running.

 ```
 dapp testnet --accounts 13
 ```

 will start a local testnet with 13 accounts that will be used for feeds.
-Export all the `ETH_*` vars, e.g. `ETH_FROM`, `ETH_KEYSTORE`, etc into your environment.
+Export all your `ETH_*` vars, e.g. `ETH_FROM`, `ETH_KEYSTORE`, etc into your environment.

 Then, do